-Standard Requirement/Details Comment TI3.3.1 Road Intersections (a) Separation (i) The minimum separation distance as set out in Table 1 of TI3 shall be provided at new intersections.
-The separation distance shall be measured between the centrelines of the Road A/Road B/ Road E intersection wil have a separation of some 45 metres between them (min 125 m required) - intersecting roads.
+Standard Requirement/Details Comment TT3.3.1 Road Intersections (a) Separation (i) The minimum separation distance as set out in Table 1 of TI3 shall be provided at new intersections.
+The separation distance shall be measured between the centrelines of the The Teitei Drive/Road A intersection and Road A/Road B/ Road E intersection will have a separation of some 45 metres between them (min 125 m required) - does not comply intersecting roads.
 The Road A/Road B/Road E intersection and Road A/Road E (south) intersection will be separated by some 73 metres (min.
-125 m required) - does not complete The Road A/Road B/Road E intersection and Road B/Road C intersection will be
+125 m required) - does not comply The Road A/Road B/Road E intersection and Road B/Road C intersection will be